Agent Management

 Running Agent Management

-In addition to manually receiving messages, the agent can be run in a loop to poll for and process messages that come in via a MessageSource.
+In addition to manually receiving DIDComm messages, the agent can be run in a loop to poll for and process messages that come in via a MessageSource.
 Information on MessageSources and using the default provided implementations can be found below.

 Note that similar to receiveMessage, the agent must have a wallet open before starting the run loop.
 Additionally, only one run loop for an agent can be run at once.